pandaninjas/download-counter/README.md

 The filter option is to filter the end of the file.
 For example, to ensure that it only counts downloads of jar files, use the query string `filter=jar`

 ## Running your own instance
-If you need to run your own instance, simply deploy worker.js to Cloudflare Workers with module syntax If you want to specify your own GitHub PAT, modify the fetch to add an Authorization header with your PAT
+If you need to run your own instance, simply deploy worker.js to Cloudflare Workers with module syntax.<br>
+If you want to specify your own GitHub PAT, modify the fetch to add an Authorization header with your PAT